ftpsolutions/gomssql-python/README.md

 It has come about because it seems impossible to get away from memory leaks when you're dealing with UnixODBC and FreeTDS.

+#### Versions

+This version (0.2.4) is the last version to support Python 2; all versions after this have been subject to a refactor and support Python 3 only.

 #### Limitations

 * Python command needs to be prefixed with GODEBUG=cgocheck=0 (or have that in the environment)